crawfoal/reflections/lesson_2_reflections.md

 master.
 You'd keep this branch around, and when you want to add a bug fix to an old version, you could cherry pick it off of the main branch.

-You could also use branches to work on different features or bug fixes at once.
+You could also use branches to work on different features or bug fixes simultaneously.

 **How do the diagrams help you visualize the branch structure?**
 Diagrams help me see when (i.e. what commit) a branch was created from.
 I can